Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Search_in_linked_channels_list.md

 **Step 1**

-1. Enter `linked channel` name in the search bar present above the `list of linked channels` in the RHS of MS Teams sync plugin on MM.
+1. Enter the `mattermost linked channel` name in the search bar present above the `list of linked channels` in the RHS of the MS Teams sync plugin on MM.

 **Step 2**

-1. Enter `unlinked channel` name or `invalid channel` name in the search bar present above the `list of linked channels` in the RHS of MS Teams sync plugin on MM.
+1. Enter the `mattermost unlinked channel` name or `invalid channel` name in the search bar present above the `list of linked channels` in the RHS of the MS Teams sync plugin on MM.

 **Expected**

-The user should be able to verify the searched linked channel in the `list of linked channels` in the RHS of MS Teams sync plugin on MM.
+The user should be able to verify the searched linked channel in the `list of linked channels` in the RHS of the MS Teams sync plugin on MM.
-After step 2, The user should get the `search not found` message in the RHS of MS Teams sync plugin on MM.
+After step 2, the user should get the `search not found` message in the RHS of MS Teams sync plugin on MM.